QEC-pages/programming-workshop/README.md

   - [Quick compilation with multiple files](https://www.cs.fsu.edu/~myers/c++/notes/compilation.html)
   - comment style with [Doxygen](https://www.doxygen.nl/index.html)
 - Homework
-  - Send a pull request to this repo [programming workshop](https://github.com/QEC-pages/programming-workshop), where you don't have write access. (e.g. fix some typo, add a link to s resource page, or improving the text format.)
+  - Send a pull request to this repo [programming workshop](https://github.com/QEC-pages/programming-workshop), where you don't have write access. (e.g. fix some typo, add a link to a resource page, or improving the text format.)
+You should fork this repo to your own account, make changes and commit, then send the pull request.
   - Make some commit and create a new branch in this repo [min weight decoder](https://github.com/QEC-pages/min-weight-decoder), where you should have been granted write access.
   - Optional: write a min weight decoder for the Hamming code, classical [7,4,3] first, and then quantum [[7,1,3]]. references: [wiki](https://en.wikipedia.org/wiki/Linear_code), [pdf](https://www.cs.toronto.edu/~radford/csc310.F11/week11.pdf)